qbicsoftware/repowiz-cli/docs/AddNewPlugins.md

 4. In order to access the plugin code from repowiz add your module as dependency into the repowiz-infrastructure POM

+5. give a description about the repository in order to be included into the guide and to handel the upload type

 ## Exchanging new Local Database